 - a.
 Prior to August 20 of the preceding fiscal year, the District prepares a budget for the next succeeding fiscal year beginning September 1.
 The operating budget includes proposed expenditures and the means of financing them. - b.
 A meeting of the Board is then called for the purpose of adopting the proposed budget.
-At least 10 days public notice of the meeting must be given.
+At least 10 days public notice of the meeting must be given. - c.

-c.
 Prior to September 1, the budget is legally enacted through passage of a resolution by the Board.

 The budget is prepared and controlled at the function level within each fund and is amended at this level as needed.
 Amendments are presented to the Board at its regular meetings.
 Each amendment must have Board approval.
 Such amendments are made before the fact, and they are reflected in the official minutes of the Board.
-During the year, several amendments were necessary, and expenditures for two functions were over budget.
+During the year, several amendments were necessary.
+Expenditures for one function was over budget in the general fund and functions in the child nutrition and debt service funds were also over budget.